mttcohack/MTTCohackMonitor/README.md

 ## Overview

 ### This challenged based Azure Monitoring Hackathon is intended to teach how to monitor Azure workloads.
-During these mini Open Hack you will be working Azure Monitor, Log Analytics and Azure ARC.
+During the mini Open Hack you will be working Azure Monitor, Log Analytics and Azure ARC.

 ## Goals